 The concept of the ‘tank destroyer’ evolved in response to the conditions on the eastern front where tank armies engaged each at long range across an open landscape.
-In order to mount the heaviest possible gun, the tank destroyer dispensed with turrets in favour of mounting the gun directly in the hull.
-Gun elevation and traverse were compromised by compensated by heavier frontal armour and a lower silhouette.
+In order to mount the heaviest possible gun, the tank destroyer dispensed with turrets in favor of mounting the gun directly in the hull.
+Gun elevation and traverse were compromised by compensated by heavier frontal armor and a lower silhouette.
 This also simplified construction.

 In 1942 Porsche adapted his pre-production Tiger tank chassis into a heavy tank destroyer.
-Due to the mid-mounting of the engine, the crew and gun compartment had to be tacked onto the rear of the vehicle as a large, rectangular casemate.
-This increased the tank's silhouette, making it a larger target, but allowed it mount the latest, high velocity 88mm anti-tank gun, capable of destroying even heavily armoured tanks at a range of 3 miles.
+Due to the mid-mounting of the engine, the crew and gun compartment had to be tacked onto the rear of the vehicle as a large, rectangular case-mate.
+This increased the tank's silhouette, making it a larger target, but allowed it mount the latest, high velocity 88mm anti-tank gun, capable of destroying even heavily armored tanks at a range of 3 miles.
 They were named Ferdinand in Porsche’s honour.

 93 Ferdinands were built and served with the 653rd Tank Destroyer Battalion.

-Ferdinands' first saw service in the great tank battle at Kursk in 1943.
+Ferdinands first saw service in the great tank battle at Kursk in 1943.
 They gained a fearsome reputation on the battlefield, but design flaws were immediately apparent.
 The crew had very poor visibility, especially to the side and rear and the Ferdinand was not equipped with any defensive weaponry.
 Russian infantry quickly learned Ferdinands could be easily swarmed and disabled by grenades and Molotov cocktails.
 Once disabled, they and their crews were helpless.
-The Ferdinands’ great weight of 65 tonnes also took its toll on engines, gearboxes, tracks and suspension and recovery was very difficult due to their immense weigh.
+The Ferdinands great weight of 65 tonnes also took its toll on engines, gearboxes, tracks and suspension and recovery was very difficult due to their immense weigh.
 Three Panzer IV recovery tanks were required to tow a single disabled Ferdinand, which contributed to their losses.